akshanshgusain/january/README.md

 ```bash
 ./january-cli make model <model-name>
 ```
 By default the Models are generate with [Upper](https://upper.io/v4/) DAL to access the Database.
-After generating the `model-name.go` it needs to me added to the **Model struct** in the `data/models.go`.
+After generating the `modelname.go` it needs to me added to the **Model struct** in the `data/models.go`.
 ```Go
 var db *sql.DB
 var upper db2.Session